The Graduate School

 - Presentation of 90 credits, 60 of which must be taken at the University of Washington.
 With the approval of the degree-granting unit, an appropriate master's degree from an accredited institution may substitute for 30 credits of enrollment.

 - Numerical grades must be received in at least 18 quarter credits of course work taken at the UW prior to scheduling the General Examination.
-The Graduate School accepts numerical grades in approved 400-level courses accepted as part of the major, and in all 500-level courses.
+The Graduate School accepts numerical grades in department approved 400-level courses accepted as part of the major and in 500-level courses.
+This excludes 499 credits.
 A minimum cumulative GPA of 3.00 is required for a graduate degree at the University.

 - Creditable passage of the General Examination.
 Registration as a graduate student is required the quarter the exam is taken and candidacy is conferred.